Download FREE copy of

 Although the prosecution will call a state toxicologist to testify to the general signs of intoxication for your suspected drug(s), without a detailed blood or urine test indicating the amount of the suspected drug(s) in your system, the prosecution will be asking the jury to take circumstantial evidence of your behavior at the DWI stop and conclude beyond a reasonable doubt that you were driving while intoxicated.

-Contact a Defense Lawyer Experienced with Drugged Driving Cases
+Contact a DWI Lawyer Experienced with Drug DWI Cases

 If you have been charged with a drug-related DWI in Fort Worth, Arlington, Grapevine or in the surrounding cities in Tarrant County, you need a drug-related DWI lawyer that is experienced with drugged driving cases.
 Having a legal team of former Tarrant County prosecutors that have tried over 100 DWI jury trials in the courts of Tarrant County, Texas, heading your defense can make the difference between a guilty or not guilty verdict.